russelldb/riak_core/docs/ring_claim.md

 This conclusion will be reached as either the ring has been changed and [RingMeetsTargetN](https://github.com/martinsumner/riak_core/blob/develop/src/riak_core_claim.erl#L330) will evaluate to true, so that the [closing case clause](https://github.com/martinsumner/riak_core/blob/develop/src/riak_core_claim.erl#L331) will return the ring.
 If not, RingMeetsTargetN will return false, and a [claim_rebalance_n/2](https://github.com/martinsumner/riak_core/blob/develop/src/riak_core_claim.erl#L337) will be called as the exit from the case clause - and this will always return a ring with the vnodes allocated to nodes in sequence.

-The next node add will select nodes to transition to node 5.
+The next node add will select vnodes to transition to node 5.
 It will only select nodes that [do not violate](https://github.com/martinsumner/riak_core/blob/develop/src/riak_core_claim.erl#L323) the meeting of the target_n_val, so when the final case clause in choose_claim_v2 will be reached with the outcome:

 ``{RingChanged, EnoughNodes, RingMeetsTargetN} = {true, true, true}``